luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 ## Compare Groups
 https://github.com/vastgroup/vast-tools#comparing-psis-between-samples

-As CAMP R module doesnt have psiplots R package run this step locally:
+As CAMP R module doesnt have psiplots R package need to create a conda environment to install packages:

 PSI = percent spliced in
 Output file is created in directory of input file.